FARNBOROUGH INTERNATIONAL AIRSHOW (July 20, 2022) –

 About Hybrid Air Vehicles Ltd

 Hybrid Air Vehicles is the company behind Airlander technology.
 Their first production aircraft, Airlander 10, will deliver up to a 90% reduction in carbon emissions compared to other aircraft in its various roles, before attaining zero emissions by 2030.
 The company’s vision is to be the future of zero-emissions aviation.
-It expects Airlander to be the first large scale aircraft (capable of carrying up to 100 passengers or 10 tonnes) to achieve zero emissions flight.
+It expects Airlander to be the first large scale aircraft (capable of carrying up to 100 passengers or 10 tons) to achieve zero emissions flight.
 The production standard aircraft is expected to be in service in 2026.
 The Airlander family of aircraft serve customers in mobility, logistics, experiential travel, and communications & surveillance.
 Please visit HAV's website

 for more information.